 - Talk to your medical team about what body changes to expect so that you can prepare yourself.

 - Be prepared for relatives and friends to ask questions about your treatment, and for questions or comments about your appearance.
 Having thought about how you will respond will make it easier.
 If you prefer not to talk about it, let people know.

 - Healthy lifestyle changes such as exercise, good nutrition, meditation and complementary therapies such as aromatherapy, reflexology, acupuncture or massage can help you to feel better and manage stress.

 - Be open and honest with yourself and your partner.
-This will help you feel more relaxed and resolve any problems.
+This will help you feel more relaxed and more able to resolve any problems.
 Ask your partner what they are concerned about too.
 Talking to each other can deepen your relationship and have a positive effect on intimacy.
 For instance you may decide to avoid sex for a while but concentrate on kissing and cuddling, or you may try longer foreplay and different positions.

 - Take your time.
 Painful sex can prevent some women from experiencing an orgasm.
 It may be that sex is only painful when first having intercourse following surgery and it will settle as your body recovers.